0xKMG/brt-smart-contract/README.md

 - `eventId`: The ID of the event.
 - `name`: The name of the event.
-- `regDeadline`: The registration deadline for the event.
+- `regDeadline`: The registration deadline.
-- `arrivalTime`: The scheduled arrival time for the event.
+- `arrivalTime`: The scheduled arrival time.
+- `location`: The encoded location of the event.

 ### `UserInvited(uint256 eventId, address invitee)`